mr-selviraja/bharat-times/README.md

 - News can be switch to different genre based on the clicked link in the Navigation.
 - Gives a feel of SPA since all these UI changes are being displayed on a single page even with nav links click.

-jusDoo is a simple and intuitive todo list app built as part of learning JavaScript.
-With jusDoo you can:
-- Add a task
-- Mark a task as completed(strikes out)
-- Delete a task
-- Takes in and remembers your name

-jusDoo can be a simple companion for one liner todos as it can remembers(data persists) through the use of local storage Web API.

 ## Table of Contents